Kirchhoff’s Circuit Laws: A Practical Guide for Real-World Electrical Analysis

 - Kirchhoff’s loop rule.

-Kirchhoff’s voltage law (KVL) states that the algebraic sum of all voltages around a closed path (or loop) is zero.
+The sum of all voltages around a closed loop must be zero.

 The principle of Conservation of Energy means: if the current is moving in a closed-loop, it will reach the point where it started in the first place.